EricRohlfs/OSSDC-Hacking-Book_wiki/Friends---Supporters.md

 - [A great surprise, from a supporter of OSSDC Initiative](https://medium.com/@mslavescu/a-great-surprise-from-a-supporter-of-ossdc-initiative-d1dd64fb39c3)
 > Donated an Nvidia TX2 board for the OSSDC project

-## We have great support from [GTA Robotics](https://www.meetup.com/gta-robotics/) members, here are a few very involved in GTA Robotics activities and OSSDC related proejects
+## We have great support from [GTA Robotics](https://www.meetup.com/gta-robotics/) members, here are a few very involved in GTA Robotics activities and OSSDC related projects
 Thank you all for your ongoing support!
 - Stephan Bevan
 - Vince Abate